priteshgohil/AST/Design_Pattern/README.md

 # Design pattern used in the code

 In the demo codes, DIP and ISP are highly used.
 Check out the codes for detained flow.

+# Types of design patterns

+Design patterns can be:
+1. Behavioral
+2. Creational
+3. Dft
+4. Fundamental
+5. Structural